Secure your website with a Free SSL certificate. Trusted by 150,000+ websites globally!

 Contributors & Developers

-“SSL Zen – Free Let's Encrypt SSL Certificate & HTTPS/SSL Redirect WordPress Plugin” adalah perisian sumber terbuka.
+“SSL Zen – Free SSL Certificate & HTTP/SSL to HTTPS/SSL Redirect WordPress Plugin” adalah perisian sumber terbuka.
 Orang-orang berikut telah menyumbang kepada pemalam ini.Penyumbang

-“SSL Zen – Free Let's Encrypt SSL Certificate & HTTPS/SSL Redirect WordPress Plugin” telah diterjemahkan ke dalam 2 penempatan.
+“SSL Zen – Free SSL Certificate & HTTP/SSL to HTTPS/SSL Redirect WordPress Plugin” telah diterjemahkan ke dalam 2 penempatan.
 Terima kasih kepada para penterjemah untuk terjemahan mereka.

 Berminat dalam pembangunan?